notvalproate/notvalproate/README.md

 # Hello! :wave:

 ### I'm Ian Tauro.
-I'm currently studying CS at The National Institute of Engineering, Mysuru. <br> I'm an aspiring Full-Stack and Video Game Developer and I'm currently learning ReactJS.
+I'm currently studying CS at The National Institute of Engineering, Mysuru.
+I also hold the positions of Computer Society Tech Lead and Event Programmer in the Executive-Committee at <a href="https://www.nisb.in" target="_blank">NISB</a><br>I'm an aspiring Full-Stack and Video Game Developer and currently learning ReactJS.
 ## Things I'm Into:

 <ul>